 Where is the Magic Circle?

-Mystery awaits you, tucked away in a cobblestone alley in London’s King’s Cross district.
+Mystery and Magic Circle Magicians await you, tucked away in a cobblestone alley in London’s King’s Cross district.
 The Magic Circle is at the Centre for the Magic Arts, 12 Stephenson Way, London NW1 2HD.
 The closest train station is Euston and the nearest Underground station is Euston Square.
 However The Circle is also an easy 15-minute walk from the major hub King’s Cross station.

 What lies behind the doors at The Magic Circle Headquarters?